peterarsentev/code_quality_principles/README.md

         }
     }

-if we need to add more conditions, we should add more inner if else blocks.
+If we need to add more conditions, we should add more inner if-else blocks.
 This code will be difficult to read and maintenance.

 Let's make the refactoring.